sriramss/docs-csm/250-FIRMWARE.md

 ## Management Switches

+Firmware needs to be updated prior to install.

 | Vendor | Model | Version	|
 | --- | --- | ---| --- | --- | --- | --- |
 | Aruba | 6300 | ArubaOS-CX_6400-6300_10.05.0040 |